isomerpages/sportsg-sportcares/_initiatives/Coaching Opportunities.md

 All applications will be evaluated, and successful applicants will be contacted.

 **Applicants should minimally possess the following:**
 * National Registry of Coaches (NROC) Membership
+(*For more details on NROC, see  **[here](https://www.sportsingapore.gov.sg/Athletes-Coaches/Coaches-Corner/National-Registry-of-Coaches/How-to-be-an-NROC-Coach))***
-* Minimum 1st Level Coaching Certification (or equivalent) *Standard First Aid + AED Certification
+* Level 1 Coaching Certification (or equivalent) *Standard First Aid + AED Certification
 *Completed Safe Sport Workshop

 **Preferred Skills (in addition to above mentioned qualifications):**
 * Experience in coaching and working with any one of our target audience:
 	* Children from families on financial assistance
 	* At-risk youth including ex-offenders
 	* Persons with Disabilities (PwDs)